-Agile Life Design also helps you heal your relationship with yourself, increase your feelings of self-worth and confidence, and even manage your emotions better because it requires that you see yourself more compassionately, to see your value, to validate your own needs, and to make life choices and self-organizing decisions that affirm your right to be who you are without apologizing or feeling less than others.
+Agile Life Design also helps you heal your relationship with yourself, increase your feelings of self-worth and confidence, and even manage your emotions better because it requires that you see yourself more compassionately, to see your value, to accept and validate your true needs, and to make life choices and self-organizing decisions that affirm your right to be who you are without apologizing or feeling less than others.

 p.s.
 The story of Agile actually began as a process for designing software in a rapidly changing context.
 I believe the story of Agile Life Design has always been with us, but now more than ever, it is one that must take center stage if we are to flourish in the complex, uncontrollable, unpredictable and rapidly changing world of the 21st century.

 Before you do anything else, if you resonate with the idea of Agile Life Design, I suggest joining my e-list.
 We’ll get you started with a couple of my most popular PDFs delivered to your email today.
 You’ll receive:

 Simplifying Your Life: Agile Life Design Strategies for Doing What Matters Most 8 page Printable PDF

 Myths, Facts and Agile Life Design Strategies for Thriving with Adult ADHD A 6 page Printable PDF